Gavin McClurg

 Gavin Noll McClurg (born April 21, 1972) is an American paragliding pilot, adventurer and offshore sailor.
 As a paraglider, he pioneered a route over the Alaska Range along with Dave Turner, and completed several expeditions over remote areas across North America.
 As a sailor, he circumnavigated the Earth twice.

 Paragliding career

 McClurg set the free-distance USA foot launch paragliding record at 387 km in 2013, taking off from Sun Valley, Idaho.
 He was awarded the National Geographic Adventurer of the Year nomination in 2015 for an 18-day crossing of the Canadian Rockies from McBride, British Columbia to the US border with Will Gadd, documented in the film The Rockies Traverse.

-McClurg completed the Red Bull X-Alps race in July, 2015 finishing in 8th place.
+McClurg competed in the four Red Bull X-Alps races from 2015 until 2021, finishing in 8th place in 2015.

 On May 5, 2016 McClurg set out with Dave Turner to traverse the full length of the Alaska Range by foot and paraglider, unsupported.
 The 480 mile route had never been attempted by paraglider.
 McClurg completed the route solo on June 17, 2016 after 37 days.

+McClurg is one of the organizers of the XRedRocks: a multi-day hike and fly event that is held yearly since 2021.

+After retiring as an X-Alps athlete after the 2021 edition of the race McClurg returned in 2023 as official race reporter.